 - Litigation before state and federal courts; and

-- Administrative litigation, including hearings at FERC as well as under the hydropower reform provisions of the Energy Policy Act of 2005.
+- Administrative litigation, including hearings at FERC as well as under the trial-type hearing provisions of the Energy Policy Act of 2005.